leonazareth/OpenSpatialSanitation/User_Manual.md

 The first step in using the scripts you have created is to create a new project in QGIS.

-1. Open QGIS
+1. Open QGIS.

-2. Click on the “New Project” button in the top left-hand corner of the window
+2. Click on the “New Project” button in the top left-hand corner of the window.

-3. Choose the directory where the new project will be saved and the name of the project
+3. Choose the directory where the new project will be saved and the name of the project.

 4. Add the project layers, for example a vector layer with the administrative regions, or a raster layer with the available satellite image.